-NOTE: View the sample report for EMLab P&K’s ERMI testing service.
+NOTE: View the sample report for Eurofins EMLab P&K’s ERMI testing service.

 The ERMI test involves the analysis of a single sample of dust from a home.
 The sample is analyzed using mold-specific quantitative polymerase chain reaction (MSQPCR), a highly specific DNA-based method for quantifying mold species.
 A simple algorithm is used to calculate a ratio of water damage-related species to common indoor molds and the resulting score is called the Environmental Relative Moldiness Index or ERMI.
 The ERMI value is typically between -10 and 20.

 In order to most effectively use this new tool, the ERMI must be compared to a national database.
 Indices were determined using this method for 1,096 homes across the U.S. as part of the 2006 HUD American Healthy Home Survey.
 Individual indices, ranked from lowest to highest were used to create a national Relative Moldiness Index (RMI) Scale.

 In initial studies by the EPA, the concentrations of different mold species in "moldy homes" (homes with visible mold growth or a history of water damage) and "reference homes" (homes with no visible mold) were compared.
 Based on those results, mold species were selected and grouped into those with higher concentrations in moldy homes (group 1) and those with lower concentrations (group 2).
 To calculate the ERMI, all concentrations are log-transformed and the sum of group 2 is subtracted from the sum of group 1.